hostilefork/replpad-js/README.md

 aliasing (which C developers should have been doing anyway).

-What makes it tricky is when your C code was written in a synchronous style, expectinh to see feedback while it is running--instead of waiting until it has finished running.
+What makes it tricky is when your C code was written in a synchronous style, expecting to see feedback while it is running--instead of waiting until it has finished running.
 For instance:

     sum: 0